Simon-Ince/container-builder-test/README.md

 * Change the environment variables in `bin/create-production-kubeconfig` and run `. ./bin/create-production-kubeconfig` from the repo's root.

-* Change the image names in `production/container-builder-test-deploy.yaml`, swapping the project names for your own.

 * [Create a Build Trigger for the forked repo](https://cloud.google.com/container-builder/docs/creating-build-triggers) in the GCP dashboard.

 You're all done, pushing to your forked Git repo will trigger new builds.